leaningtech/labs/src/content/docs/cheerpj3/10-getting-started/03-JNLP.md

 ---
 title: Run a JNLP
-description: Run a JNLP application in the browser (setup)
+description: Run a JWS/JNLP application in the browser
 ---

-This quickstart tutorial will take you step by step on the things you need to setup before running your JNLP app in the browser with CheerpJ.
+This quickstart tutorial will take you step by step on how to run your JNLP app (also known as Java Web Start application) in the browser with CheerpJ.

 You will need:

 - The application `.jnlp` file.
+- An HTML file where your Java app will be wrapped.
+- A simple HTTP server to test your webpage locally.

 ## 1. The `.jnlp` file

 The `.jnlp` file contains the specifics of how to launch your Java application.
 The usual pipeline starts when this file is triggered from a website so it is passed to the user's local JNLP client which downloads the application `.jar` files and further resources.
 Finally, the app is executed with the local JRE installation. **With CheerpJ it is possible to run this application in the browser sandbox, no Java installation required.**

 Your `.jnlp` file might look something like the example below.
-There are two essential elements you need to find:
+There are three essential elements you need to find:

 1. The `.jar` files specified under the `<resources>` element, usually indicated with a `<jar>` or `<nativelib>` tags.
 2. Your application type.
 Seek for ` <application-desc>` or `<applet-desc>` tag.
-3. You may need the `codebase` URL at `<jnlp>`
+3. You may need the `codebase` URL at `<jnlp>`.

 ```xml title="example.jnlp" {5, 22-23, 26}
 <?xml version="1.0" encoding="utf-8"?>